raqqun/tweetcommander/README.md

 - View and update home timeline
 - View who's tweeting and from who's retweet
-- View your timeline and the timeline of a specific user
 - Send tweets
-- Make retweets
-- Favorite a tweet
 - Revoke access to your account